VannHungg/spring-boot-blog-application/README.md

 # Spring Boot Blog Application

 This is a simple blog application built with Spring Boot, Thymeleaf, Bootstrap, MySQL and JPA.
 It allows users to create, edit, delete and view blog posts with different categories and tags.
-It also supports user authentication and authorization with Spring Security and JWT.
+It also supports user authentication and authorization with Spring Security.

 ## Features